guyr18/music-player/README.md

 This should be entered at the initial authentication / login screen.

 You should now be ready to run the application.
-Below is a sample video demonstrating the intended use of the functionality: